animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 So if you can find 100 to do all of that, I think after 3 months you’d get non-negative well-being results.

 I also skipped on movies, shows, and at one point, even music!
 I don’t recommend that.
 I don’t think it helped.
-Nature walks helped but they were isolated and isolating.
+Nature walks helped but they were isolated and isolating.[^1]

 However, if the movie or show has nudity, during those 3 months, avoid it.